morinim/documents/programming_notes/design_by_contract_cpp.md

     {
       // Save the pointer that is being deleted from the map Terminal *pTerm = m_terminalMap[terminalId];

-      // Make sure that terminal object being deleted is in a consistent
-      // state
-      IS_VALID(pTerm);

       // Erase the entry from the map.
 This just frees up the memory for
       // the pointer.
 The actual object is freed up using delete